communitiesuk/mhclg-epc-alpha/docs/user-research.md

 * Identify trends in the EPC data

 ## What we did
+* 34 people were directly engaged
   * 27 interviews, 45mins long with citizen users, data users and assessors
-* Conduct a focus group with scheme representatives
+  * Conduct a focus group with 5 scheme representatives
-* Conduct a workshop with representatives from all groups (Citizens, Data, Assessor)
+  * Conduct a workshop with 15 representatives from all groups (Citizens, Data, Assessor)
 * Embedded tracking in prototype [Hotjar]
 * Iterate designs based on feedback